-Set in a beautiful 10-acre canyon, Sulphur Creek Nature Center in Hayward is a little tucked away animal welfare oasis perfect for little kids to get up close with animals.
+Tucked away in a beautiful 10-acre canyon, Sulphur Creek Nature Center in Hayward is an animal welfare oasis perfect for little kids to get up close with animals.
 The mission of the Center is to care for and rehabilitate wild animals, while also doubling-up as an educational center for the public.
 Pack a lunch and enjoy a late morning of gazing at birds of prey, sneaky foxes and slithery snakes.
 Oh, and the best part?
 It’s free!

-In the outdoor space at Sulphur Creek, animals are on display – rabbits, foxes, coyotes, raven, owls, and eagles – each with a placard that teaches guests about the species.
-When we visited, it wasn’t busy, so we were able to get really good views of the animals as they had breakfast and moved around their caged homes.
+In the outdoor space at Sulphur Creek, animals are on display – ducks, chickens, rabbits, foxes, coyotes, raven, hawks, owls, and eagles – each with a placard that teaches guests about the species.
+You can get pretty close to the enclosures and watch the animals go about their day, sometimes even catching them enjoying a snack or playing around.

-Pro tip: Pack a lunch for this half-day trip as there are ample picnic tables, trees to provide shade, and space to run around (although don’t head into the overgrow as there is poison oak).
+Pro tip: Pack a lunch for this half-day trip as there are ample lunch tables, trees to provide shade, and space to run around (although don’t head into the overgrowth as there is poison oak).